TeodoraM24/Streaming_system/README.md

 2. `streaming-system-v2-postgres-seed.sql`
    Inserts the required data into the database.

-3. `business_logic.sql`
+4. `audit_script.sql`
    Creates the stored objects, such as functions, procedures and triggers.

-4. `audit_script.sql`
+4. `indexes.sql`
    Creates the stored objects, such as functions, procedures and triggers.

-5. `indexes.sql`
+5. `business_logic.sql`
    Creates the stored objects, such as functions, procedures and triggers.

 After running these files, the PostgreSQL database is ready.